-Unit 1: Basic Distances, Measures, and Radiation (Ch 3) ~2-3 lectures Topics include stellar parallax, magnitude scale, blackbody radiation, flux, luminosity, and (astronomical) color.
-HW1 Unit 2: Interaction of Light and Matter (Ch 5) ~1 lecture Review basics of spectral lines (from Modern Physics and chemistry), and introduce spectrograph basics and Kirchhoff's laws.
+Basic Distances, Measures, and Radiation (Ch 3) ~2-3 lectures Topics include stellar parallax, magnitude scale, blackbody radiation, flux, luminosity, and (astronomical) color.
+HW 1 & 2 Interaction of Light and Matter (Ch 5) ~1 lecture Review basics of spectral lines (from Modern Physics and chemistry), and introduce spectrograph basics and Kirchhoff's laws.
 Homework problems will also be assigned on the Bohr model, even though it will not be discussed in class.
-HW2 Unit 3: Stellar spectra (Ch 8) ~2 lectures Topics include Maxwellian velocity, the Boltzmann and Saha equations, classification of stellar spectra, and the H-R diagram.
-HW3 TEST #1 Unit 4: Stellar Atmospheres (Ch 9) ~2-3 lectures Topics include specific intensity, stellar opacity, mean free path, optical depth, the radiative transfer equation, and the profile of spectral lines (equivalent width and curve of growth).
+HW 2 Unit 3: Stellar spectra (Ch 8) ~2 lectures Topics include Maxwellian velocity, the Boltzmann and Saha equations, classification of stellar spectra, and the H-R diagram.
+HW 3 TEST #1 Unit 4: Stellar Atmospheres (Ch 9) ~2-3 lectures Topics include specific intensity, stellar opacity, mean free path, optical depth, the radiative transfer equation, and the profile of spectral lines (equivalent width and curve of growth).
 HW4 Unit 5: Stellar Interiors (Ch 10) ~2 lectures Topics include theories of the Sun's source of energy, equations of stellar structure, fusion/tunneling, nuclear reactions (p-p chain and CNO cycle), energy transport, stellar lifetimes, mass/luminosity/temperature relationships, and radiation pressure/the Eddington luminosity limit.
 HW 5 Unit 6: Celestial Mechanics/Binary Stars (Ch 2 & 7) ~2 lectures Topics include Kepler's Laws, the Virial theorem, and types of binary systems.
 HW 6 Unit 7: Stellar Evolution (Ch 15, 15, & 16) ~1 lecture This is an extensive topic that, in the interest of time, I have chosen not to discuss in detail.
-Therefore, I will only present the big picture at a very basic level, and not assign any written homework on it (you will still be responsible for the material).
-HW 7 - Reading only TEST #2 Unit 8: Star Formation & ISM (Ch 12) $\sim 2-3$ lectures Nebulae, HII regions, extinction, redenning, dust, molecular clouds, Jean's collapse.
-HW 8 Unit 9: Astronomical Optics & Instrumentation (Ch 6) ~ 2 lectures Topics will include collecting area, plate scale, resolution, detectors, f ratio, and signal to noise.
+Therefore, I will only present the big picture at a very basic level, and not assign any written homework on it.
+TEST #2 Unit 8: Star Formation & ISM (Ch 12) ~2-3 lectures Nebulae, HII regions, extinction, redenning, dust, 21-cm, molecular clouds, Jean's collapse.
+HW 7 Unit 9: Astronomical Optics & Instrumentation (Ch 6) ~2 lectures Topics will include collecting area, plate scale, resolution, detectors, f ratio, and signal to noise.
 If time permits, we will get into spectrographs as well.
-HW 9 Unit 10: Milky Way & Galaxies (Ch 24 & 25) ~2 lectures We will talk briefly about the Milky Way, its major components, and other types of galaxies.
+HW 8 Unit 10: Milky Way & Galaxies (Ch 24 & 25) ~2 lectures We will talk briefly about the Milky Way, its major components, and other types of galaxies.
 Though the details are not yet fleshed out, quantitative topics will likely focus on mass distribution, rotation curves, and dark matter halos.
-If we have time, we may dedicate a lecture to AGN.
-HW 10 Unit 11: Cosmology (Ch 27, 29 & 30) ~3 lectures Topics will include the Hubble constant, scale factor a(t), geometries of the Universe, Robertson-Walker metric for curved spacetime, dark energy, and the Friedmann equation.
-HW 11
+If we have time we may dedicate a lecture to AGN.
+HW 9 Unit 11: Cosmology (Ch 27, 29 & 30) ~3 lectures Topics will include the Hubble constant, scale factor a(t), geometries of the Universe, Robertson-Walker metric for curved spacetime, dark energy, and the Friedmann equation.
+HW 9 Relevant chapters in text, although other sources will also be used.